sandialabs/samlab/docs/python.rst

 The Samlab Python API is what you will use to run experiments and store results in the :ref:`database`.
-Of course, you can use the Python API to query the database and retrieve results if you like, although the :ref:`manager` provides a more convenient, web-based user interface with interactivity and builtin visualizations.
+Of course, you can use the Python API to query the database and retrieve results if you like, although the :ref:`server` provides a more convenient, web-based user interface with interactivity and builtin visualizations.